google/clasp/docs/config-files.md

 ## Environment variables

-Environment variables can be set in order to specify the location of the following configutation files:
+Environment variables can be set in order to specify the location of the following configuration files:

-File | Environment varaiable | Comment
+File | Environment variable | Comment
 --- | --- | ---
 Clasp project file | `clasp_config_project` | The filename must start with a dot '.'
 Clasp ignore file | `clasp_config_ignore` |